Ground: Suphachalasai Stadium

 After I had taken some tablets for my tummy issues, we decided to eat in one of the many local outlets.
 Steve went for the beef stew on rice, while I had the Chinese-style chicken in sauce with rice.
 The food was exceptional, even if the portions were small.
 Each dish cost 50 Baht, which was just over £1 at the exchange rate of the time.

-Walking back towards the stadium I suddenly noticed the football shops.
+Walking back towards the stadium, I suddenly noticed the football shops.
 We had been a block out.
 As time was on our side, I had the opportunity to check out and find my nephew Stan a couple of kits.
-The Paris St Germain and AS Roma sets cost a combined total of 500 Baht.
+The Paris Saint-Germain and AS Roma sets cost a combined total of 500 Baht.

-Delighted with my purchases we headed back to the stadium, with just under an hour to kick off.
+Delighted with my purchases, we headed back to the stadium, with just under an hour to kick off.
 We had to go right back to the far end and gain admission through security once again.
-We had another check before reaching our gate and had our hand stamped in case we wanted to pop out for food and drink.
+We had another check before reaching our gate and had our hands stamped in case we wanted to pop out for food and drink.

 Seats were unreserved, so we found a decent place towards the back.
 The arena gradually began to fill, with the MTU section already busy with fans signing and hanging their banners.

-There had been an expose of bribery and match-fixing charges involving players of Sisaket and Navy, as well as match officials a few days before the final.
+There had been an exposé of bribery and match-fixing charges involving players of Sisaket and Navy, as well as a match official, a few days before the final.
 This was not a huge surprise to regular viewers who’d long suspected that some referees could not be so accidentally incompetent.

 The Muang Thong fans displayed a banner saying Money Cannot Buy History, as a dig at the heavily spending Chiangrai.
 While history was not available for cash, it was claimed that some referees were.

-CRU are the furthest northern side in the competition, so their support was always going to be dwarfed by that of the local side MTU.
+CRU, as the furthest northern side in the competition, meant their support was always going to be dwarfed by that of the local side, MTU.
 Their mission hadn’t been made easy by the planning of the Thai FA.

 Chiangrai had also reached the final of the FA Cup, which was taking place against Bangkok United the following Saturday.
 This meant any fans travelling by road would arrive back in their northern city after the match and then set off again twenty-four hours later if they were to attend both games.

-Despite this, The Beetles had a decent following; no doubt boosted by neutrals and several Port fans who would cheer for the underdogs and naturally disliked all things MTU.
-Steve and I fitted those categories.
+Despite this, the Beetles had a decent following; no doubt boosted by neutrals and several Port fans who would cheer for the underdogs and naturally disliked all things MTU.
+Steve and I fit those categories.

-As the teams came out the MTU tried to put on a banner display similar to the ones seen at German stadia.
-Hilariously they tried to show 1989 to signify the year of their foundation on four separate sheets.
-Those in charge of one sheet had it back to front and then upside down to the hilarity of everyone else.
+As the teams came out, the MTU tried to put on a banner display similar to the ones seen at German stadiums.
+Hilariously, they tried to show 1989 to signify the year of their foundation on four separate sheets.
+Those in charge of one sheet had it back to front and then upside down, to the hilarity of everyone else.

-There was no doubt that Muang Thong was the ultimate corporate machine with Ultra fans, a smart purpose-built stadium, big sponsors, and star players.
+There was no doubt that Muang Thong was the ultimate corporate machine of the day with Ultra fans, a smart purpose-built stadium, big sponsors, and star players.
 It could have been Manchester United, right down to the playing kit.

 Chiang Rai played some fine football, with their Brazilian forward Rafael Coelho doing his best to lead the line.
 In truth, they were missing a big man up front to put pressure on the shaky MTU defence.
 They escaped far too many times.